ludoboilon/food-delivering/README.md

 # Food Delivering PWA

-This is the front-end part of a fake "Food delivering" app.
-I made it "mobile first" as a Progressive Web App, using React, React-icons, TailwindCSS and some images from Pexels and Unsplash.
+This is the front-end part of a fake **Food delivering** app.
+I made it "mobile first" (Progressive Web App), using React, React-icons, TailwindCSS and some images from Pexels and Unsplash.
 This small project use some Javascript to filter foods by category or price with the "filter" method.
 Foods datas are fetching from a JS file in the "data" folder.

 # Getting Started with Create React App